proophsoftware/event-machine/docs/tutorial/part_II.md

 In Event Machine we can take a short cut and skip command handlers.
 This is possible because `Aggregates` in Event Machine are **stateless** and **pure**.
 This means that they don't have internal **state** and also **no dependencies**.

 *Simply put: they are just functions*

-Event Machine can take over the boilerplate and we as developers can **focus on the business logic**.
-I'll explain more details later.
-First we want to see a **pure aggregate function** in action.
+Event Machine can take over the boilerplate and we, as developers, can **focus on the business logic**.
+I'll explain in greater detail later, but first we want to see a **pure aggregate function** in action.

 *Note: If you've worked with a CQRS framework before it is maybe confusing because normally a command is handled by a command handler (comparable to an application service that handles a domain action) and the command handler would load a business entity or "DDD" aggregate from a repository.
 We still use the aggregate concept but make use of a functional programming approach.
 It keeps the domain model lean and testable and allows some nice optimizations for a RAD infrastructure.*

 Let's add the first aggregate called `Building` in a new `Model` folder: